The Science of Manifestation Through Consciously-Induced Flow States

 Curiosity is the precursor to Intention or "Will", the core of interest is Curiosity or wondering about something.
 Beliefs are the knowledge or structure, what is considered "Known" or "Settled".

 The optimal state occurs when strong intention or gentle curiosity meets positive or complimentary belief.
 In this quadrant direction, you experience complete absorption in the activity, time distortion, intrinsic reward, and peak performance.
-Reports collected by Csikszentmihalyi shows this state produces the highest levels of happiness and fulfillment.3
+Recent research from 2023 shows this state produces the highest levels of happiness and fulfillment.3

 How to access this state: Approach challenges with gentle curiosity rather than anxious determination.
 Examine and dissolve limiting beliefs that create internal resistance.
 Set clear intentions without attachment to specific outcomes.
 Use Anxiety as an Indicator that its corresponding scenario or belief should be questioned and as a result, dissolved.